Join my community and receive my free ebook! Subscribe now >>

 Stress is a confrontation between what you are and what you want or could be.
-It is a wave that constantly rolls through your life.
+Our Ego also plays its part.
+It is a wave that constantly rolls through life.
 We say stress kills, but in reality it is not stress that kills, but it is how we handle it.

 We have to learn how to grab hold of that wave of stress and ride it, harnessing the power of that wave using it to soar to new heights.